timsaya/luci-app-bandix/README.md

    opkg install luci-app-bandix_latest_all.ipk
    ```

+3. Configure your LAN interface in settings

+   After installation, go to the Bandix settings page and select your LAN interface to enable proper monitoring.

 ## Configuration

 After installation, you can access the Bandix application through the LuCI web interface.
 The application is located under the "Network" menu.